Skip to main content

 Can I roll over a 529 plan account into my IAble account?

 Yes.
-A rollover from a 529 plan account, such as College Savings Iowa, into an IAble account can be made as long as the Beneficiary of the 529 plan is the IAble Account Owner or a “member of the family” (as defined by Section 529) of the Account Owner in the ABLE plan.
+A rollover from a 529 plan account, such as ISave 529, into an IAble account can be made as long as the Beneficiary of the 529 plan is the IAble Account Owner or a “member of the family” (as defined by Section 529) of the Account Owner in the ABLE plan.
 It’s important to note the rollover will count towards your $18,000 Annual Contribution Limit.
 Under current federal law, this feature is only available until December 31, 2025.

 Who can contribute to my IAble account?